RaymondDashWu/style-transfer-app/README.md

 # Note: npy file in vgg_conv.npy.zip in case the box link ever goes down.

+Tried deploying to Lambda via Zappa and Serverless.
+File was too big but when I finally got it under 512MB on Zappa I had to set "use_precompiled_packages": false which disabled C extensions.
+This affected _imaging from Pillow and

 ## TODO
 - [ ] README
 - ~~Google bucket to upload to Imgur Note: couldn't figure out how to upload file objects to Imgur~~ Figured out